lsaravia/CriticalGlobalForest/CriticalGF.md

 The largest patch is the one that connects the highest number of sites in the area.
 This has been used extensively to indicate fragmentation [@Ochoa-Quintero2015; @Gardner2007].
 The relation of the size of the largest patch $S_{max}$ to critical transitions has been extensively studied in relation to percolation phenomena [@Bazant2000;@Botet2004;@Stauffer1994], but seldom used in ecological studies (for an exception see @Gastner2009).
 When the system is in a connected state ($p>p_c$) the landscape is almost insensitive to the loss of a small fraction of forest, but close to the critical point a minor loss can have important effects [@Sole2006; @Oborny2007], because at this point the largest patch will have a filamentary structure, i.e. extended forest areas will be connected by thin threads.
 Small losses can thus produce large fluctuations.

 One way to evaluate the fragmentation of the forest is to calculate the proportion of the largest patch against the total area [@Keitt1997].
 The total area of the regions we are considering (Appendix S4, figures S1-S6) may not be the same than the total area that the forest could potentially occupy, thus a more accurate way to evaluate the weight of $S_{max}$ is to  use the total forest area, that can be easily calculated summing all the forest pixels.
 We calculate the proportion of the largest patch for each year, dividing $S_{max}$ by the total forest area of the same year: $RS_{max} = S_{max}/\sum_{i}S_i$.
 This has the effect of reducing the $S_{max}$ fluctuations produced due to environmental or climatic changes influences in total forest area.
 When the proportion $RS_{max}$ is large (more than 60%) the largest patch contains most of the forest so there are fewer small forest patches and the system is probably in a connected phase.
 Conversely, when it is low (less than 20%), the system is probably in a fragmented phase [@Saravia2017].
 As we calculated these largest patch indices for different thresholds, the values of the total forest area and the value of $S_{max}$ are lower as threshold is higher, we expect that the value of $RS_{max}$ will change and probably be lower at high thresholds.
 To define if a region will be in a connected or unconnected state we used the $RS_{max}$ of the highest threshold (40%) which is more conservative to evaluate the risk of fragmentation and includes the most dense forest area.
+Aditionally if $RS_{max}$ is a good indicator of the fragmented or unfragmented state of the forest and these are the two alternative states for the critical transition the $RS_{max}$ distribution of frequencies should be bimodal [@Bestelmeyer2011]; so we apply the Hartigan’s dip test that measures departures from unimodality [@Hartigan1985].

 The $RS_{max}$ is a useful qualitative index that does not tell us if the system is near or far from the critical transition; this can be evaluated using the temporal fluctuations.
 We calculate the fluctuations around the mean with the absolute values $\Delta S_{max}=S_{max}(t)-\langle S_{max} \rangle$, using the proportions of $RS_{max}$.
 To characterize fluctuations we fitted three empirical distributions: power-law, log-normal, and exponential, using the same methods described previously.
 We expect that large fluctuation near a critical point have heavy tails (log-normal or power-law) and that fluctuations far from a critical point have exponential tails, corresponding to Gaussian processes [@VanRooij2013].
 As the data set spans 16 years, it is probable that will do not have enough power to reliably detect which distribution is better [@Clauset2009].
 To improve this we used the same likelihood ratio test we used previously [@Clauset2009; @Vuong1989]; if the p-value obtained to compare the best distribution against the others we concluded that there is not enough data to decide which is the best model.
 We generated animated maps showing the fluctuations of the two largest patches at 30% threshold, to aid in the interpretations of the results.